Want results? Sure you do. But the only way you'll see any is to engage your prospects.

 And if you want to engage them you need to talk the talk.
 Or more specifically, write the way they speak.
 The thing is, your copy falls on deaf ears when you're not speaking their language.

 That's where conversational, or colloquial, copywriting comes into play.
-By using this technique you can tap into your audience's needs and desires and really connect with them.
+By using this technique you can:

 But there's a bit more to it.
 Let me put it like this: you probably wouldn't speak with a police officer the same way you would with your best friend.